openfaas/faas/README.md

 * Ease of use through UI portal and *one-click* install
 * CLI available with YAML format for templating and defining functions
-* Write functions in any language for Linux or Windows
+* Write functions in any language for Linux or Windows and package in Docker/OCI image format
-* Portable - runs on your own hardware, or any cloud
+* Portable - runs on existing hardware or public/private cloud
 * Auto-scales as demand increases

 ## Overview of FaaS